publiccodenet/about/activities/recruitment/hiring-process.md

 ## Roles in this process

 * The operations coordinator (OC), is responsible for the hiring process
-* Lead codebase steward, with a role in the first interview of applicants for codebase stewardship roles
+* Coordinators or lead codebase steward, for the first round of interviews
 * Chief executive (CEO), responsible for who we hire
 * Directors of the Foundation for Public Code (BoD), responsible for oversight